Water & Sewer

 Information Regarding Water/Sewer Service Applications

 Water and sewer service work is not allowed between December 1st and April 1st of each year.
-Friday November 13, 2020 is the last day to submit a water and sewer service application for work to be completed before the December 1st deadline.
-Applications received after November 13th will be returned.
+The Water and Sewer Division is accepting applications for water and sewer service work for the current construction season.

 During this time all Concord Public Works W/S Division applications and forms will be accepted by email (preferred) or via the mail drop box outside of the Water/Sewer Division Office at 135 Keyes Road.
 If you choose to email your application, all associated application fees must be submitted, in the form of a check, to the mail drop box at 135 Keyes Road.
 The check should be in an envelope and clearly state the project address.